 E: Team player or team leader?

-E: Name one really special thing about your restaurants.
+E: Name one thing that is special about your restaurants?

 E: What is the most important trait to have in your work?

 A: Flexibility.
 I need to be adaptable and nimble, keeping an eye on new trends and embracing change when it’s needed.
 New circumstances arise, and challenges pop up – it’s important in my role to be able to respond quickly and to make the most of the opportunity to always be evolving.